1abanoub/Master/app_code/README.md

 For each reference video with filename "{videoname}.mp4", the script generates in the output directory:
 1.	a video with the tracking indices with filename "track/track_{videoname}.mp4".
 2.	an extracted face for each track with filename "faces/{videoname}/track_{n}.png", where n is the index of track.
-3.	numpy files with the poiforensics features.
+3.	numpy files with the POI-Forensics features.
 In detail, a file is created for each detected track with filename "app_poiforensics/{videoname}/embs_track{n}.npz", where n is the index of track.
-4.  numpy files with the id-reveal features.
-In detail, a file is created for each detected track with filename "app_idreveal/<videoname>/embs_track{n}.npz", where n is the index of track.
+4.  numpy files with the ID-Reveal features.
+In detail, a file is created for each detected track with filename "app_idreveal/{videoname}/embs_track{n}.npz", where n is the index of track.

 Before executing the test, the generated directory should be cleaned deleting the files relative to tracks that are not of the POI.